 Understanding copyright permissions and infringement is important to minimizing your copyright risks.
 Below we explain the meaning of copyright infringement, followed by Q&As on obtaining copyright permissions and what constitutes copyright infringement.

 You may also like our eTutorial, Obtaining Permission: The Copyright Permissions Request which begins on 16 September 2020 for two weeks.
 Registration.

 Understanding Copyright Infringement

 Copyright infringement occurs when all of the following occur:

-- you use a work that you don't own the copyright in it
+- You use a work that you don't own the copyright in

-- there's no exception in the copyright law that covers that use, and
+- There's no exception in the copyright law that covers that use

 - You didn't obtain permission